placeAtlas/atlas-2022/CONTRIBUTING.md

 3. Create a Pull Request against the `cleanup` branch.
 ## Cleaning Contributions

-If you spot a duplicate, please PR against `/cleanup`.
-To help find duplicates, append `?mode=overlap` to the url: [`https://place-atlas.stefanocoding.me?mode=overlap`](https://place-atlas.stefanocoding.me?mode=overlap).
+If you spot a duplicate, please PR against the `cleanup` branch.
+To help find duplicates, [use the Overlap mode](https://place-atlas.stefanocoding.me?mode=overlap).